 No day would be complete without a hike or short walk.
 The Hermitage (directions) is a recreational area near Dunkeld, popular with locals and tourists alike.

 It offers a 1.5-hour walk along River Braan, amongst amazing old trees – some of them the tallest in Britain.
 Follow the well-made track to the waterfall, visit Osian’s house, and cave along the way.

 The Hermitage is one of my favorite short trips in Scotland, perfect to wind down.
 I can’t recommend it enough.

 If you’re returning to Glasgow, the Hermitage is the last point to tick off the Scotland itinerary.
 If you’re on your way to Edinburgh, you may want to take a small detour and spend a couple of hours in St Andrews.

 This charming little town will amaze you with its beauty!
 Not only it’s located directly over stunning sandy beaches, but it’s also filled with history.
 Discover the castle and the old abbey, find your way through the labyrinth of narrow streets and lanes, enjoy its artisan cafes.

-St Andrews is a home to one of the oldest and most renowned universities in United Kingdom.
+St Andrews is home to one of the oldest and most renowned universities in the United Kingdom.
 Recently it’s been known for the Royals studying there, including Prince William.